In line with the US standard, the schooling system in Tampa is split between three levels:

 - High school – Grade 9 to 12

-Factors to consider when picking a school include the type of school, the standard of teaching, the cost of tuition fees, extra-curricular activities and proximity.
+Factors to consider when picking a school include the type of school, the standard of teaching, the cost of tuition fees, the extra-curricular activities available, and the proximity to home.

 Public schools in Tampa

 The Hillsborough County School District (HCSD) is the authority that oversees public schools in Tampa.
 Tampa residents can have their children attend a public school at little to no cost.
-That said, public school admission does depend somewhat on catchment areas which is something worth bearing in mind when deciding where to live.
+Public school admission is determined according to catchment areas, which is something worth bearing in mind when deciding where to live.

-Each of these institutions will have a charter which details the school's operations, programme, goals and methods of assessment.
-Some serve particular populations or students that are struggling in a traditional learning environment whereas others follow a particular instructional theme.
+Each of these institutions will have a charter that details the school's operations, programme, goals and methods of assessment.
+Some serve particular populations or students that are struggling in a traditional learning environment, whereas others follow a particular instructional theme.
 Charter schools are generally more flexible when it comes to catchment areas.

 Like charter schools, magnet schools in Florida are state-funded in part, but because they do receive some funding from external sources, these schools have more autonomy over their curricula.
 Magnets benefit from allowing students to pursue a more vocational path in line with their individual strengths.

 Magnet schools tend to focus on a particular area such as sports, performing arts, foreign languages or the STEM subjects (science, technology, engineering and maths).